luihabl/auk/README.md

 # TinySDL
-A minimal C++ toolset for 2D games using SDL and OpenGL.
+A minimal C++ toolset for 2D games using SDL2 + OpenGL.

 ## Usage example